sgeorgievska/Personal-Site/README.md

 - Scrolling animation
 - SEO optimization

-Using a [Himalayas](https://justfreethemes.com/himalayas) as a base to work with.
+Using [Himalayas](https://justfreethemes.com/himalayas) as a base to work with.